junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Chap 3: Canon Vince's girlfriend Jen die from taking pills, OD to suicide, and Jen!Lucifer wear long bloody red dress

-Chap 3 loose ends: Nick's wife/son are ghosts, can't move on, they promised to help her get peace when everything is done
+Chap 3 loose ends for later: Nick's wife/son are ghosts, can't move on, they promised to help her get peace when everything is done

 ~~Chap 4: where are Claire/Alex (S12E06) in Radiohead concert, Omaha~~

+Chap 5 notes for later: John will meet Adam/Michael, and Mary will know, slightly awkward moments

 #### Reference (Notes after work?)